-The course will be evaluated on the basis of four problem sets, one in-class midterm exam, and one in-class final exam.
+The course will be evaluated on the basis of four problem sets, one in-class midterm exam on Feb 27, and one final exam on May 4 from 9-11am.
 The midterm is worth 40% of the grade, and the final 60%.
 Performance in the problem sets will be taken into account for the tie break grades.
-The final is cumulative but with the emphasis on on the second half of the course.
+The final is cumulative but with the emphasis on the second half of the course.